-Mount Bowen, elevating at 1142m above sea level makes it quite a hike.
-Only the serious hikers have dared to climb this monster and very few have been successful.
+Mount Bowen, rising 1,121 metres above sea level, may be the most popular peak on the island (excluding Nina Peak), and summiting requires quite a hike.
+Only the most serious hikers have dared to climb this monster, and not all attempts have been successful.

-It's a very weather dependant walk which can change all of a sudden. he best time of the year to do this walk is August and September because it's not too hot, there's still enough water in the creek and it's not the wet season.
+Summiting Mount Bowen depends on the route you take and weather conditions, which can change quite suddenly.
+The best time of the year to do this hike is after the wet season (i.e., June - September) because it's not too hot, but there's still enough water in the creek.

 How to get there